Developing the 30hz equations

-The shaded area shows the safe range, factoring in the additional 40% for normal music at the typical seating position.
+Now adding a shaded area showing an additional 40% allowance for normal music at the typical seating position.

 40% Allowance for distance to typical seating position, and masking effect of musical content